eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 3. The world reveals the reward $$R_a$$ of the chosen arm.

-In other words, contextual bandits call for some way of taking context as input and producing actions as output.
+In other words, contextual bandits call for some way of taking context as input and producing arms/actions as output.

-Alternatively, if you think of regular multi-armed bandits as taking no input whatsoever (but still producing outputs: actions), you can think of contextual bandits as algorithms that both take inputs and produce outputs.
+Alternatively, if you think of regular multi-armed bandits as taking no input whatsoever (but still producing outputs), you can think of contextual bandits as algorithms that both take inputs and produce outputs.

 ### Bayesian contextual bandits

-The contextual bandit problem is an very general framework for thinking about sequential decision making (or reinforcement learning).
-Clearly, there are many ways to make a bandit algorithm take context into account: linear regression is a classic example: we assume that the rewards, $$y$$, are a linear function of the context, $$z$$.
+Contextual bandits give us a very general framework for thinking about sequential decision making (and reinforcement learning).
+Clearly, there are many ways to make a bandit algorithm take context into account.
+Linear regression is a classic example: we assume that the rewards, $$y$$, are a linear function of the context, $$z$$.